Routing

 Configurations are versioned, and each version can either be Draft or Live .
 When initially created, the configuration is set to Inactive .

-To create the route configuration
+To configure a route configuration

 1. Go to Orchestration > Routing configuration.